 Cons:

-At over $2,200 per square foot, there may not be much room for price appreciation.
-This is a prestige location, and you are really paying for it.
-This is a unit that you buy because it’s a rare chance to indulge in prime living, but it’s not really the best in terms of investment.
+At over S$2,598 ~ $2,894 per square foot, there may not be much room for price appreciation.
+This is a prestige location, and you are paying for it.
+This is a unit that you buy because it’s a rare chance to indulge in prime living, but it’s not the best in terms of investment.

 Thomson Impressions has many of the same qualities that make this general area desirable.
 It’s close to a lot of “green lung” areas, so you get to escape Singapore’s urban environment.
-Parks and reservoirs are the highlights of living here, and it’s rare that you get to do so at an affordable price.
+Parks and reservoirs are the highlights of living here, and you rarely get to do so at an affordable price.

 Pros: